-We’ve all heard the story million times about how flossing is good for your teeth, and how you must not forget it.
-How brushing is not enough to completely clean your teeth and how you need to floss daily in order to prevent diseases.
-How floss gets where no toothbrush can and removes plaque more efficiently.
+We’ve all heard the story million times about how flossing is good for your teeth and that you must not forget it.
+And also that brushing is not enough to completely clean your teeth, you need to floss daily in order to prevent diseases and that the floss gets where no toothbrush can and removes plaque more efficiently.
 And how it is the go to method for preventing nasty gum diseases such as gingivitis and peridontitis.
 How it is also excellent for fighting tartar.
 How is fights bad breath and even whitens your teeth.
 And how it enhances oral hygiene, positively influencing your overall health too.

 But the main reason why every single person hates flossing is that it is just too boring, tedious and uncomfortable.
-To floss properly, you need both hands. in your mouth!
+To floss properly with dental floss, you need both hands in your mouth!
 And in order to put your both hands into your mouth, you need to yawn really, really hard.
 Plus, even if you don’t have ultra sensitive gums they will probably bleed when you floss them.
 And if you do have sensitive gums, they will definitely bleed.

 And it takes too much time to floss properly… It gets even worse if you have implants, braces, crowns or bridges.
 It was just a question of time when some respectful companies will tackle and solve the flossing problems in a simpler but equally effective way.

-Enter Waterpik and AirFloss.
-These two functional devices solve the biggest problem of regular floss- they are far more comfortable to use.
+Hence, Waterpik and AirFloss were developed.
+These two functional devices can solve the biggest problem of regular floss – they are far more comfortable to use.
 The most important thing is that they are even more effective in removing plaque.

 How Does Water Flosser Work?

 As its name suggests, the primary weapon of a water flosser is H2O.
 It uses a stream of water to rinse out any plaque or food leftovers stuck in between your teeth.
 These devices are also known as oral irrigators.